Color Tools¶

 Red Filter: simulates black & white film exposure with red lens filter.
 Creates dramatic sky effects and can simulate moonlight scenes in daytime (similar to 003 Cokin(tm) Red filter).

-Sepia Filter: gives a warm highlight and mid-tone while adding a bit of coolness to the shadows - very similar to the process of bleaching a print and re-developing in a sepia toner (typical for your grandmothers photographs).
+Sepia Filter: gives a warm highlight and mid-tone while adding a bit of coolness to the shadows - very similar to the process of bleaching a print and re-developing in a sepia toner (typical for your grandmother's photographs).
 Similar to 005 Cokin(tm) Sepia filter.

 Brown Filter: similar to Sepia Tone filter, but less pronounced.